romerogroup/pyprocar/docs/_sources/api/io/index.rst.txt

 - :mod:`pyprocar.io.vasp` This module is used to parse Vasp results

-- :mod:`pyprocar.io.abinit` This module is used to parse Vasp results
+- :mod:`pyprocar.io.abinit` This module is used to parse Abinit results

 .. toctree::
     :maxdepth: 2